SageMaker Serverless Inference using BYOC

 return flask.Response(response= '\n', status=status, mimetype='application/json')

-Next we define the POST request for /invocations
+Next we define the POST request for /invocations, this part of the code

 should implement your custom model predictions: